dvanderelst/GradStats/DataWrangling/ReadingData.md

 colnames(more_data) <- make.names(colnames(more_data))
 ```

-## Reading data from a flat text file
+## Reading data from a flat comma seperated text file

 R has functions for reading in flat text files.
 However, the functions
 provided by tidyverse are more powerful.
 When reading in data, R reports